stanfordnlp/pyvene/README.md

 (**Intervention Tutorial**) This is a tutorial on how to intervene the TinyStories-33M model to change its story generation, with sad endings and happy endings.
 Different from other tutorials, this is a multi-token language generation, closer to other real-world use cases.

 ### `If the cost is between X and Y.ipynb`
-(**Distributed Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
+(**Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
 Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.

+### `Generic alignment training.ipynb`
+(**Alignment Tutorial**) This is a tutorial covering the basics of how to train an intervention to find alignments with a gpt2 model finetuned on a logical reasoning task.

+### `Subspace interventions.ipynb`
+(**Advanced Intervention Tutorial**) This is a tutorial on doing interventions in the subspace instead of fullspace.
+For instance, we want different sets of neurons mapping to different high-level concepts in a shared basis.

+### `DAS "illusion" exploration.ipynb`
+(**Distributed Alignment Tutorial**) Recently, [a paper](https://openreview.net/forum?id=Ebt7JgMHv1) claims that DAS creates "illusions" with LLMs.
+Here, we study the "illusion" with a very simple setting, a single-weight matrix.
+We explore what is the "illusion" found in the paper, how we can fix the "illusion" post-doc, and why the "illusion" is actually less about DAS and more about NN itself.

 ## System Requirements
 - Python 3.8 is supported.
-- Pytorch Version: 1.13.1
+- Pytorch Version: >= 2.0
-- Transfermers Minimum Version: 4.28.0.dev0
+- Transformers ToT is recommended
-- Datasets Version: Version: 2.3.2
+- Datasets Version ToT is recommended

 ## Related Works in Discovering Causal Mechanism of LLMs